Najmul-Hasan-Sobuj/Najmul-Hasan-Sobuj/README.md

 <h3 align="center">I'm a Software and Web Developer from Bangladesh ❤</h3>

-A Software🌈 and Web developer🎯 from Bangladesh.
-I'm passionate about Full-Stack Web Development.:bar_chart:.
-I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.
-Strong Advocate for 📜 open source, :cloud: Cloud computing, 🚀 DevOps, :new: Innovation and Automation :robot:
+I am passionate about full-stack web development.
+I love to imagine and make it a reality.
+I like new technology a lot, like to deal with problems.
+Love exploring scalability issues and improving efficiency and performance.

 ![age](https://img.shields.io/badge/age-22-blue)
 ![focus](https://img.shields.io/badge/focus-FullStack-brightgreen)